 The 2016 elections are only a few weeks old and many people seem surprised that Donald Trump was elected president.
 What this means for prisoners at this point is a bit early to say, more so when juxtaposed against what might have happened had Hillary Clinton been elected.

 In any event, the repressive apparatus of the modern American police state has long been in place.
 Obama’s administration has deported more immigrants than any other in U.S. history – around 2.5 million between 2009 and 2015.
 We already have over 800 miles of border wall separating the U.S. and Mexico, so presumably Trump will merely build upon the wall built by his predecessors; he isn’t starting anything new.
 With approximately 2.3 million prisoners held in abysmal and barbaric conditions nationally, we will see if Trump will reduce or boost those numbers.
 But neither candidate said anything about improving conditions for prisoners.

 Clinton stated she would work to eliminate for-profit prisons, despite taking campaign donations from private prison firms and her husband’s bail-out that saved the private prison industry in 1999.
-The stock of private prison companies GEO Group and CoreCivic (previously Corrections Corporation of America ...
+The stock of private prison companies GEO Group and CoreCivic (previously Corrections Corporation of America) had plummeted ...

 The Third Circuit Court of Appeals held an order vacating a sentence imposed by a lower court constitutes a favorable termination of proceedings under Heck v.
 Humphrey, 512 U.S. 477 (1994) [PLN, Sept.
 1994, p.12], despite the fact that the order failed to expressly address the specific legal challenges to the sentence.

 At issue was a Pennsylvania federal district court’s order dismissing a 42 U.S.C. § 1983 action brought by Raymond Bronowicz against Allegheny County officials in the county’s Probation Office, as well as Judge Donald E. Machen.